Scandy-co/scandy-core-sdk/README.md

 ### 3D Scanning

 Scandy Core provides a stable, fast, and precise 3D scanning interface.
 Flexibility is key in 3D scanning, which is why Scandy Core allows you to scan something as small as an action figure and as large as a couch.
-3D scanning allows developers to easily create a 3D avatar, bring real world objects into the game, or take accurate measurements.
+3D scanning allows developers to easily create a 3D avatar, bring real world objects into a video game, or take accurate measurements.

 Checkout these examples: